 The internship program at the Case Foundation offers students and recent graduates a unique and invaluable resume building work experience and networking opportunity!
-We are currently looking for interns for Spring 2017.

 The interns for the Social Innovation team work closely with program leaders on the execution of projects within the Foundation’s two primary programmatic focus areas: impact investing and inclusive entrepreneurship.
 The impact investing work is driven by the idea that brigning together to bear private investment and market forces can help us challenge some of our most pervasive social problems.
 The Foundation’s efforts to accelerate the growth of diversity and inclusion in entrepreneurship are focused on breaking down the barriers to entry for women and entrepreneurs of color to drive resilient, strong, diverse economies and communities across the U.S.